MaxxisHub/Game-Server-WOL/README.md

 - Systemd for service management

 ### Network Setup
-- Static IP address for your gaming PC
+- Static IP address for your server PC
-- Wake-on-LAN enabled on gaming PC
+- Wake-on-LAN enabled on server PC
 - Port forwarding configured for game ports (if remote access needed)

 ## 🚀 Quick Installation